bottkars/pks-jump-azure/README.md

 - load balancer rules for uaa and api access

 ## requirements
+- a Azure Key Vault hosting all credentials / secrets required

-- service principal needs to have owner rights on subscription in order to create custom roles and Managed Identities
+- service principal, needs to have owner rights on subscription in order to create custom roles and Managed Identities
 - a [pivotal network account ( pivnet )](network.pivotal.io) and a UAA access token

 ## usage